 Stay safe

 Chain-snatching has become the most infamous nuisance.
-Especially elder women need to be careful.
-Preventive measures include curbing the desire to wear and flaunt jewellery even in the daytime.
+Elderly women need to be particularly careful.
+Preventive measures include not wearing jewellery even in the daytime.

 Locals are by and large friendly and mild-mannered, though incidents of mugging have been reported on the outskirts of Pune, especially on highways and desolate stretches.
 If you face a vehicle breakdown after dark, it's best to stay in the vehicle and phone for help.